Right to Choose ADHD: What SENCOs Need to Know in 2026

 Needs led

-Use Assess, Plan, Do, Review evidence.
-A diagnosis alone does not decide EHCP eligibility.
+Use evidence from Assess, Plan, Do, Review.
+A diagnosis on its own does not decide EHCP eligibility.

 Department for Education and Department of Health and Social Care.
 (2015, updated 2024).
 SEND code of practice: 0 to 25 years.
 View source.